Microsoft/azure-docs.pt-pt/articles/cognitive-services/LUIS/luis-interactive-test.md

 ---
-title: Aplicativo de teste no portal do LUIS
+title: Test app in LUIS portal
 titleSuffix: Azure Cognitive Services
-description: Use o Reconhecimento vocal (LUIS) para trabalhar continuamente em seu aplicativo para refiná-lo e melhorar a compreensão da linguagem.
+description: Use Language Understanding (LUIS) to continuously work on your application to refine it and improve its language understanding.
 services: cognitive-services
 author: diberry
 manager: nitinme